Out of Order: How Important Is The Sequential Order of Words in a Sentence in Natural Language Understanding Tasks?: Methods

-Because the GLUE tasks vary in the number of inputs (one or two input sequences) and the sequence type per input (a sentence or a paragraph), we only re-order the words in \emph{one sentence} from only one input while keeping the rest of the inputs (\ie context) unchanged.
-Constraining the modifications to a single sentence per example (instead of shuffling all the words in all inputs) enables us to measure (1) the importance of word order in a single sentence; and (2) the interaction between the shuffled words and the unchanged sentences.
+\subsec{Modifying one sentence} As GLUE tasks vary in the number of inputs (one or two input sequences) and the sequence type per input (a sentence or a paragraph), we only re-ordered the words in one \emph{sentence} from only one input while keeping the rest of the inputs unchanged.
+Constraining the modifications to a single sentence enables us to measure (1) the importance of word order in a single sentence; and (2) the interaction between the shuffled words and the unchanged, real context.